timguarino/Human-Factor-In-Cybersecurity/README.md

 - Friend/classmate, more trusting

-Solutions
+## Solutions
+- Multi-Factor Authentication
+  - Using MFA will mitigate impact of a stolen/phished credential.
+The attacker will be unable to log in with the password alone, giving the victim additional protections and time to change their password.
 - Security awareness training
-  - Routine training and tests
+  - Routine training and tests can make users more cyber-conscious and increase awareness.
+Teaching them signs of phishing and common schemes is one of the biggest mitigating factors.
-- MFA
-  - Mitigate impact of a stolen/phished credential
-- Strict physical controls
+- Strict physical controls for corporations
   - Badge checking
   - Gates that only allow 1 person at a time